IliasVilux/DevSignals/backend/README.md

   Repository methods tested with Prisma mocks (or test doubles).
 Validates that the right queries and data shapes are used; no live DB required.

 - **Service** – `src/tests/modules/market/market.service.test.ts`
-  `MarketService` receives a mock `IJobsRepository` with `findJobs` and `findTopRoles`.
-Tests assert: empty jobs → zero overview; salary aggregation; remote distribution; top roles from repository.
-All aggregation logic covered without touching the database.
+  `MarketService` receives a mock `IJobsRepository` with `findJobStats`, `findTopRoles`, `findTopSkills`, and `findSkillCategoryBreakdown`.
+Tests assert: empty result → zero overview; salary and remote distribution passed through from repository; top roles and skills from repository; `calculateSkillCategoryBreakdown` percentage logic.
+All logic covered without touching the database.

 ---